b1rr0/ronin/message-queue.md

 ### Coordinator Service: Managing the Cluster

-The coordinator acts as the brain of the Kafka cluster, managing metadata, broker orchestration, and service lifecycle.
-In a traditional Kafka setup, this role is handled by Zookeeper, but in our implementation, we'll build our own lightweight coordinator.
+The coordinator acts as the brain of the Kafka cluster, managing metadata, broker orchestration, and service lifecycle. **In a traditional Kafka setup, this role is handled by Zookeeper** (or KRaft in newer versions), which maintains cluster state, broker registry, and topic metadata.

+For more details about Kafka-Zookeeper architecture, see: [Kafka Architecture: Kafka Zookeeper](https://www.redpanda.com/guides/kafka-architecture-kafka-zookeeper)

+**Real Kafka vs Our Implementation:**
+- **Real Kafka**: Zookeeper manages cluster metadata, leader election, and broker coordination
+- **Our System**: Custom coordinator service handles the same responsibilities
+- **Same principles**, simplified implementation for learning

+In our implementation, we'll build our own lightweight coordinator that:

 ```go
 type Coordinator struct {